 A common objective is to document the effects of management actions on marsh birds, but survey points are often adjacent to areas that have undergone different management actions.
-This presents a problem if some birds detected at a survey point are within one area but others are within another area (with a different management history).
-Hence, surveyors should record whether each bird detected was or was not in a specific "target" management area.
+This presents a problem if some birds detected at a survey point are within one area but others are within another area with a different management history.
+Hence, observers should record whether the bird was detected outside a specific "target" management area in the Notes column.
 The name of the target area should be indicated on the datasheet and in the database for each survey point.
-You may also add a column to the datasheet (or attach a map) to indicate the management units or specific marshes where each bird was detected.
+You may also indicate in the Notes column (or attach a map), the management unit or specific marsh where each bird was detected.

-What to do if the surveyor becomes overwhelmed with detections
+What to do if the observer becomes overwhelmed with detections

-Many of the focal species occur at relatively low densities through much of their range.
-Hence, many surveyors will detect few or no individual birds at any given survey point.
+Most of the focal species occur at relatively low densities through much of their range.
+Hence, many observers will detect few or no individual birds at any given survey point.
 However, some survey points within a survey area will have so many marsh birds calling that observers will find it impossible to record each 1-min segment during which each individual focal bird is detected.
-For example, an observer may see/hear >20 American coots at one survey point.
-When many birds are calling simultaneously, it can be difficult for the observer to:

-- 1) decide whether they are hearing new individuals or previously detected ones, - 2) write new individuals on a new line of the datasheet, and - 3) find the correct line where they wrote down previously detected birds.
+Clapper rails in extensive salt marsh and sora in large freshwater marshes are two species where it is possible to detect a dozen or more individuals at a survey point.
+Another example, an observer may see/hear >20 American coots at one survey point.
+When many birds are calling simultaneously, it can be difficult for the observer to: 1) decide whether they are hearing new individuals or previously detected ones, 2) write new individuals on a new line of the datasheet, and 3) find the correct line where they wrote down previously detected birds.

-In these situations, we provide a few comments, observations, and suggested remedies.
-First, individual surveyors do get better at this with practice even with relatively high numbers of calling birds at a point.
+Here we provide a few comments, observations, and suggested remedies when observers become overwhelmed by detections.
+First, individual observers do get better at this with practice even with relatively high numbers of calling birds at a point.
 However, everyone has a threshold when the numbers of calling marsh birds get too high at a particular point.
 This problem occurs more frequently when a participant has many species in their call-broadcast sequence (and hence many detection columns on their datasheet).
-If a participant knows at the end of the call-broadcast at a particular point that he/she was overwhelmed and didn't effectively assign the correct calls to the correct columns (individuals), then they should write a note in the Comments column saying that the data in the one-minute segments is dubious.
+If a participant knows at the end of the call-broadcast at a particular point that he/she was overwhelmed and didn't effectively assign the correct calls to the correct columns (individuals), then they should write a comment in the Notes column saying that the data in the one-minute segments are uncertain.
 The total number of birds detected at that point will still be useful.
 If this problem is common on your surveys, below is a list of solutions in decreasing order of preference: